Betamethasone sodium phosphate/betamethasone acetate

 phenytoin, a medicine used to treat epilepsy

-certain antibiotics such as rifampicin and amphotericin
+certain antibiotics such as rifampicin, clarithromycin and amphotericin b (amphotericin)

 some cough and cold medicines